 Here's how to elevate your reporting and analysis with these three critical dashboards.

 Arguably, finance's most important role is proactively measuring a company's financial situation and overall sustainability.
 Generally speaking, business health dashboards should evaluate both short- and long-term financial metrics (based on a company's short- and long-term goals).
 And to ensure full transparency and visibility, they should also include budget to actual variance analysis.

 There are several critical areas to consider, but here are the most important metrics for building a business health dashboard:

 Finance teams (especially with subscription-based business models), need to measure how existing customer relationships are impacting the bottom line.
 This enables finance leaders to help sales and customer success teams understand where they should focus their efforts and resources.

 Beyond the numbers, customer health data provides insight into the stability of the company's overall customer service function.
 After all, it's always cheaper to retain an existing customer than to sign a new one.

 Here are the most important metrics to include in a customer health dashboard:

 Without a doubt, a company's most important asset is its people.
-Clearly, employee trends and behavior affect a company's bottom line and are vital for finance teams to measure.
+Employee trends and behavior affect a company's bottom line and are vital for finance professionals to measure.
 But effectively tracking and acting on employee health findings means working closely with HR (which also underscores the significance of cross-departmental transparency and collaboration).
-Fortunately, modern FP&A platforms can make it easy for finance teams to sync HR data with financial data to determine what the numbers mean for the business.
+Fortunately, modern FP&A platforms can make it easy for finance professionals to sync HR data with financial data to determine what the numbers mean for the business.